eoscostarica/eos-rate/readme.md

 ## Test Environment

 We are testing this application on the [Jungle TestNet](https://jungletestnet.io).
-This UI is currently available at https://eosrate.netlify.com.
-The Smart Contract is code deployed under the account [eoseosrateio](https://jungle.bloks.io/account/eoseosrateio).
+The Smart Contract is code deployed under the account [rateproducer](https://jungle.bloks.io/account/rateproducer).

+The `staging` branch contains our test environment.
+This UI is currently available at https://jungle.eosrate.io:8080

-We are running a demux and hasura on premises in Costa Rica.
+We are running the application infrastructure on premises in San Jose, Costa Rica.

 ## Feature Roadmap